bertreb/pimatic-luftdaten/README.md

       "id": "luftdaten",
       "class": "LuftdatenDevice",
-      "name": "Device for retrieving data from Luftdaten server", "sensorId": "Luftdaten ID of the required sensor", "latitude": latitude coordinate of the location you want info for, "longitude": longitude coordinate of the location you want info for, "radius": the radius in km within for the closest sensor is searched, default 1 km, "minutes": 60, time between updates
+      "name": "Device for retrieving data from Luftdaten server", "sensorId": "Luftdaten sensor ID or local IP address of sensor", "latitude": latitude coordinate of the location you want info for, "longitude": longitude coordinate of the location you want info for, "radius": the radius of the cel for searching the closest sensor, default 1 km, "minutes": 60, time between updates
     }
 ```
 You need to configure a sensorId or a latitude/longitude/range combination.
-If you use de lat/lon option, make sure the range is not to narrow (no sensors) or to broad.
-Too many sensors in a too broad area.
-The device will automaticly search for the closest sensors to get a complete data set.
-In the debug mode you can the number sensor within the specified range.
-Try to get the number of sensors back to 1 by reducing the range.
+If you use de lat/lon option, make sure the range is not to narrow (no sensors).
+The radius is maximized to 50 km.
+The device will automatically search for the closest sensors to get a complete data set.

 * Luftdaten Home Device.